Lacrymology/states/memcache/doc/pillar.rst

 memcache:memory
 ~~~~~~~~~~~~~~~

 Set the amount of memory allocated to memcached for object storage.
-Unit is MB
+Unit is MB.